Equivariant higher twisted K-theory of SU(n) for exponential functor twists: Introduction

-In Sec.~4 we look at the $C^*$-algebra $C^*(\cE)$ associated to $\cE$ and prove that it is a continuous $C(G)$-algebra (see Lemma~\ref{lem:C(G)-algebra}) with fibre $C^*(\cE_g)$ over $g \in G$ Morita equivalent to $\MF$ (Lem.~\ref{lem:Fell_condition}).
-Since $C^*(\cE)$ satisfies the generalised Fell condition, it is stably isomorphic to a locally trivial bundle classified by a continuous map to $BGL_1(KU[d^{-1}])$ where $d =\dim(F(\C))$ by Cor.~\ref{cor:CStarBundle}.
-The spectral sequence which allows us to compute the equivariant higher twisted $K$-groups is introduced in Cor.~\ref{cor:spectral_seq} in Sec.~4.1.
+In Sec.~4 we look at the $C^*$-algebra $C^*(\cE)$ associated to $\cE$ and prove that it is a continuous $C(G)$-algebra (see Lem.~\ref{lem:C(G)-algebra}).
+Its fibre $C^*(\cE_g)$ over $g \in G$ is Morita equivalent to $\MF$ (Lem.~\ref{lem:Fell_condition}).
+Since $C^*(\cE)$ satisfies the generalised Fell condition from \cite{DadarlatP-DixmierDouady:2016}, it is stably isomorphic to a locally trivial bundle classified by a continuous map to $BGL_1(KU[d^{-1}])$ where $d =\dim(F(\C))$ by Cor.~\ref{cor:CStarBundle}.
+Forgetting the group action, the Fell bundle $\cE \to \cG$ provided by our construction therefore gives rise to a twist of $KU[d^{-1}]$ in the sense of stable homotopy theory.
 Using results from strongly self-absorbing $C^*$-dynamical systems we then prove in Prop.~\ref{prop:module_structure} in Sec.~4.2 that its terms are in fact modules over $R_F(G) \cong R(G)[F(\rho)^{-1}]$ and so is $K_*^G(C^*(\cE))$.

 The final section contains the computations of the equivariant higher twisted $K$-groups in the cases $SU(2)$ (Sec.~5.1) and $SU(3)$ (Sec.~5.2).
-In the first case the result is summarised in Thm.~\ref{thm:twisted_eq_K_of_SU2}.
-For $SU(3)$ we first determine the differentials in Lemma~\ref{lem:diff_d0_d1} and compare the resulting chain complex with the one computing the Bredon cohomology of $\liet$ in Sec.~5.2.1.
-This allows us to compute the rational equivariant higher twisted $K$-theory in Thm.~\ref{thm:main_theorem_SU(3)}.
+For $SU(2)$ the result boils down to a Mayer-Vietoris argument and is summarised in Thm.~\ref{thm:twisted_eq_K_of_SU2}.
+In the general case, ie.\ for $SU(n)$, the Mayer-Vietoris sequence has to be replaced by a spectral sequence that is constructed in Prop.~\ref{prop:spectral_seq}.
+The simplex $\Delta^{n-1}$ parametrises the eigenvalues of group elements in $SU(n)$.
+Pulling back an appropriate cover of $\Delta^{n-1}$ along the map $q \colon SU(n) \to \Delta^{n-1}$ results in an equivariant cover of $SU(n)$ and the sequence in Prop.~\ref{prop:spectral_seq} is the Mayer-Vietoris spectral sequence associated to that cover.
+It is concentrated in even degrees, where it is given by the chain complex \eqref{eqn:chain_cplx} in the case of $SU(3)$.
+We determine the differentials on the $E_1$-page in Lemma~\ref{lem:diff_d0_d1} and compare the resulting chain complex with the one computing the Bredon cohomology of the Lie algebra of the maximal torus in Lem.~\ref{lem:coh_with_coeff} in Sec.~5.2.1.
+The identification \eqref{eqn:needs_Q} that allows us to compute these groups as fixed points under a Weyl group action is only true after rationalisation.
+As shown in Thm.~\ref{thm:Koszul} the $E_2$-page of the spectral sequence obtained from \eqref{eqn:chain_cplx} has only one non-vanishing term in the even rows, which is determined in Lem.~\ref{lem:submod} and allows us to compute the rational equivariant higher twisted $K$-groups in Thm.~\ref{thm:main_theorem_SU(3)}.